- February 6, 2024

 "Axiom of Maria: Prologue" is an action-adventure game set in a post-apocalyptic Seoul, where Kay, a former military instructor, battles the 15th AI Squadron to protect her family.
 Gameplay features fast-paced swordplay and motorbike action, with enemies primarily using guns and the protagonist wielding a reactive sword.
 The story explores themes of population decline, epidemic, and the concept of death as migration to a virtual world called Beyond.

-- The game features impressive visuals and a unique cyberpunk aesthetic that captivates players.
+- The game features impressive visuals and a captivating cyberpunk aesthetic, with well-designed environments and a strong soundtrack.

-- Combat is engaging and dynamic, with a variety of mechanics that allow for creative gameplay.
+- Combat is dynamic and engaging, allowing players to feel powerful and in control, with a variety of mechanics that keep gameplay fresh.

-- The voice acting and music are top-notch, enhancing the overall experience and immersion.
+- The voice acting is top-notch, adding depth to the characters and enhancing the overall experience.

-- Controls can be janky and inconsistent, leading to frustrating gameplay experiences.
+- Controls can be janky and unresponsive at times, leading to frustrating gameplay experiences, especially during combat and platforming sections.

 story

-18 mentions Positive Neutral NegativeThe game's story has received mixed feedback, with some players finding it intriguing and filled with potential, while others struggle with its vagueness and reliance on radio dialogue, which can hinder engagement.
-Many appreciate the character development and voice acting, particularly praising the personalities brought to life by the actors.
-Overall, while the narrative shows promise and complexity, it may require further refinement to fully captivate players.
+36 mentions Positive Neutral NegativeThe game's story has received mixed feedback, with some players finding it intriguing and filled with potential, while others struggle with its vagueness and reliance on radio dialogue, which can hinder engagement.
+Many appreciate the compelling characters and the overall narrative depth, particularly in titles like "Axiom of Maria," which is praised for its masterful storytelling and unexpected twists.
+Overall, players are eager to see how the story develops further, despite some initial confusion and translation issues.

 “The storyline of Axiom of Maria is a masterclass in storytelling, drawing players into a compelling tale filled with twists, turns, and unexpected revelations.”